A Self-Taught Artist

-Ferruccio Orioli, the famous Venetian architect and artist, passed away in Naples at the age of 84.
-The community gathered today for a final farewell at the Sala del Commiato on Via Santa Maria del Pianto.
-Born on September 11, 1940, Orioli received his architectural training in Venice, before settling in various Italian cities such as Matera and Rome, until moving to Naples in 1994, a city that inspired much of his creative activity.
+Ferruccio Orioli, the renowned Venetian architect and artist, passed away in Naples at the age of 84.
+The community gathered today to pay their last respects at the Sala del Commiato on Via Santa Maria del Pianto.
+Born on September 11, 1940, Orioli trained as an architect in Venice before settling in various Italian cities, including Matera and Rome, until moving to Naples in 1994, the city that inspired much of his creative work.

 In 1978, Ferruccio Orioli began to explore painting as a self-taught artist, developing a particular affinity for watercolor.
 Over the years, his works have been the protagonists of numerous exhibitions, both personal and collective, in cities such as Capri, Rome, Benevento, Bisaccia, Venice, Matera and Naples.
 His latest exhibition, “De Vesevi rebus”, took place in Castel Sant'Elmo between December 2022 and March 2023, showcasing a heterogeneous collection of watercolors, drawings and photographs related to the Vesuvian landscape.